 - social workers who address human service needs in the state of Wisconsin and the region.

-Students in the MSW program at UWM come from a variety of undergraduate degree backgrounds and bring with them an array of social work-related experiences.
-An Advanced Standing curriculum is offered for those whose undergraduate degree is Social Work and has been earned within five years of entering the MSW program.
+Students in the MSW program at the University of Wisconsin-Milwaukee come from a variety of undergraduate degree backgrounds and bring with them an array of social work-related experiences.
+We offer an advanced standing curriculum for those who have an undergraduate degree in social work that was earned within five years of entering the MSW program.

-The MSW program offers students flexibility.
-Students can set their own pace through the program in a way that meets their individual needs – either part-time or full-time schedules are possible.
-Multiple sections of required courses are offered at a variety of times, including evening sections.
+Our program is flexible – students set their own pace in a way that meets their individual needs.
+It’s possible to create a part-time or full-time schedule and we offer multiple sections of required courses at a variety of times, including evening sections.

 - Satisfactory completion of at least 21 semester credits in social and behavior science areas such as psychology, sociology, political science, economics, anthropology, or their equivalent.